VilleOlof/Toolbox/README.md

 You should just be able to run the plugin inside Davinci Resolve:
 `DaVinci Resolve > Workspace > Workflow Integrations > Toolbox`

-*MacOS & Linux installers havent been tested yet, so they might not work.*
+*MacOS & Linux installers havent been tested yet.*
 If you for some reason can't use the installer, you can also install the [plugin manually](#manual-installation).

 ## Custom Modules

+**Only install third-party modules from people you trust.**

 To create your own custom made modules.
 You can copy the template module in ./modules and rename the file to the name of your module.
 This template module has most of the common in-house imports and code required for a module.

-Module names can't contain spaces, and should be in PascalCase to match the file name.

 Every module consists of a componentID which the plugin uses to identify the module.
 The component HTML should be wrapped in a main tag with the componentID as the id.
-**Note: componentID must be the same as the filename (excluding extension)**
+**Note: componentID must be the same as the filename (excluding extension), and can't contain spaces**

 ```HTML
 <main id={componentID}>